 "You have her best interest at heart.
 I know how much you care for her."
 She studied the man across from her.
 Theirs had been a rocky relationship.
-First she had hated him for trying to hurt her daughter.
-Then, as she came to know him, she realized he would never hurt Buffy.
+First she'd hated him for trying to hurt her daughter.
+Then, as she came to know him, she realized he'd never hurt Buffy now that he'd gotten to know her.
 That she meant the world to him and he would defy all convention to protect her.
 She suspected that he would even die for her if need be.
 She trusted him with her daughter.
-But they had also forged a friendship of their own.
+But they'd also forged a friendship of their own.
 One that nobody else knew about because they kept it private, between themselves.

 "I haven't seen Riley around."
 Joyce watched his face turn to stone.
 "That's what's wrong isn't it?
 Riley."

 "Could be."
 He seemed desperate to change the subject.
-"Your hair looks ok...I mean they didn't take much."
+"Your hair looks okay...I mean they didn't take much."

 She reached up to the bandage self-consciously.
 "Buffy brought me a wig, but I don't think I need it."